I often think about leaving social media because it takes up too much of my time, but it holds intrinsic value that I can't find elsewhere.

 In recognition of this, I follow these guidelines:

-- How, where, and when you give me feedback is irrelevant – it is the feedback I want and need.
+How, where, and when you give me feedback is irrelevant – it is the feedback I want and need.
 Understanding that it is hard to give, I will take it any way I can get it.
 From my position of social, cultural, and institutional white power and privilege, I am perfectly safe and I can handle it.
 If I cannot handle it, it’s on me to build my racial stamina.
+Thank you."

 Follow with me, friends?